Our Services

 Helpful Resources

-Based on those findings, you and your doctor can develop a personalized detox plan that includes dietary and lifestyle changes, supplements, binders and medical therapies such as chelation, with follow up testing every few months to track progress.
+Your doctor interprets these results within your unique health profile to build a personalized detox plan.
+This plan may include dietary and lifestyle changes, targeted supplements, binders, or medical therapies like chelation, with follow-up testing every few months to track progress.

 Everyone is exposed to toxins—heavy metals, chemicals, pesticides and more—through the air we breathe, the water we drink and the food we eat.
 Over time, some of these substances can build up in the body and potentially contribute to fatigue, headaches, digestive issues or other vague symptoms.
 If you're worried about your toxin load, here's a clear, step-by-step guide to testing and next steps with a doctor.